Join our dental family

 Porcelain veneers should look and feel as natural as your teeth.
 This means you can brush, floss, and eat all of the foods you love.
-Atlanta Dental Spa veneers will not stain nearly as quickly as your natural teeth would, and we have specialized polishing agents that your experienced Dental Hygienist will use when you have your teeth cleaned.
+Cedar Park Dental and Braces veneers will not stain nearly as quickly as your natural teeth would, and we have specialized polishing agents that your experienced Dental Hygienist will use when you have your teeth cleaned.
 This will ensure that your porcelain veneers remain as shiny and new as they were on the day you got them.

 The answer is no, yes, and maybe.
 It seems like a convoluted answer, but the amount of pain varies considerably, based on the amount of reduction to the tooth.
 Old-school dentists who cause a lot of destruction in the veneer process will cause quite a bit of pain.

-At Atlanta Dental Spa, we pride ourselves on being as conservative as possible, most of the time not reducing your original tooth further than within your enamel.
+At Cedar Park Dental and Braces, we pride ourselves on being as conservative as possible, most of the time not reducing your original tooth further than within your enamel.
 That outer surface of your tooth doesn’t have any triggers of sensitivity so our patients don’t complaint about sensitivity with their veneers.
 Being conservative with our dentistry means your teeth don’t become sensitive, and you’re preserving all your natural enamel.

 One of the best benefits of porcelain veneers is they provide a beautiful, white smile.
 Porcelain is a lot like fine china, in that it will not fade or wear over time.